AnthonyLedesma/JS-Text-Parser-Escalation-and-Formatting/README.md

 # JS-Text-Parser---Escalation-and-Formatting
 Demo content for account escalations.
 Intend to pull out only necessary information for quick account information gathering.

+JS File does not have real API URL for slack.

 ![Template Generator](/screenShot.png?raw=true "Template Generator")